Mother's Union Chester

-We have over fifty members in our branch and meet on the second Wednesday of the month in St Michael’s church on Marshlands Road at 2pm. (any alterations to date, time or venue will be published in the weekly ‘Prayer in Action’ or via website.
+We have over fifty members in our branch and meet on the second Wednesday of the month in the Parish Church at 2.30pm following the weekly Communion at 1.30pm (any alterations to date, time or venue will be published in the weekly ‘Prayer in Action’ or via website.
 New members are always welcome.

 Mothers union was established in 1876 by a vicar’s wife Mary Sumner.
 When her first child was born she was overwhelmed by what she saw as the awesome responsibility of parents, not only in caring for their children’s physical well being but also their spiritual nurture and growth.

 Later she formed a small group of local women, offering mutual support and help in rearing their families.
 From such a small beginnings she could never have imagined the extent in which Mothers Union has grown today.

 The aim of the Mothers Union is the advancement of Christian faith in the sphere of marriage and family life.
 Mothers Union offers friendship.
 Care and unconditional love to thousands of women and men throughout the world, offering a life-line to many families.
 It is a praying, teaching and caring society open to both men and women who have been baptised in the name of the Trinity and support its aims.

 Locally, as part of the Parish of Neston, we raise money to support ongoing projects worldwide, support, which is underpinned with prayer.

 The Literary Programme is one such project, changing the lives of hundreds of people as they learn to read and write and are then able to work to support their own families.
 Many start up their own small businesses: an impossible task if you can’t read or write.